 News from the field

-Delegates from the Red Cross and Red Crescent Movement share their experience of the field.
+Humanitarian workers from the Red Cross and Red Crescent Movement share their experiences in the field.

 Episode 3 – Meetings